seanpat09/blog/HiddenCostOfTechnicalDebt.md

 3. **Establish a culture of good code:** This is a little out of scope for this post, but don't let people get away with bad code.
 Technical debt should be a conscious decision, not a lazy one.

-Don't let technical debt destroy your team.
-Just like financial debt, technical debt should be used as leverage to create long term value, not as a short cut to instant gratification.
+Just like financial debt, technical debt should be treated with balance.
+When used correctly, it can be leveraged to produce value quickly and promote long term growth.
+When abused, it can create toxic build up that will eventualy paralyze a project and possibly even lead to the downfall of the company.
+Take steps now to manage your technical debt it before you lose not only control of the project, but also the key members of your team.